XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammwithdraw.md

 | `tfOneAssetLPToken`     | `0x00200000` | 2097152       | Perform a single-asset withdrawal and receive the specified amount of LP Tokens. |
 | `tfLimitLPToken`        | `0x00400000` | 4194304       | Perform a single-asset withdrawal with a specified effective price. |

-You must specify **exactly one** of these flags, in addition to any [global flags](transaction-common-fields.html#global-flags).
+You must specify **exactly one** of these flags, plus any [global flags](transaction-common-fields.html#global-flags).

 ## Error Cases

-In addition to errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):

 | Error Code               | Description                                  |
 |:-------------------------|:---------------------------------------------|